Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 Days 1-3: Peak Symptoms

-- Symptoms often worst during this period
+- Symptoms often worst on day 2-3

 Days 4-7: Gradual Improvement

-- Energy starts returning
+- Energy starts coming back in waves

 Week 2+: Feeling Great